 Security and Privacy

-For more information, these settings are covered in our guide on Minecraft Game Panel Security and Privacy Options.
+For more information, these settings are covered in our guide on Game Management Panel Security and Privacy Options.

 This section is where you can select from a wide array of options for your Minecraft server instance.